 Attorneys.
 Attorneys who are not registered CM/ECF users cannot be served through CM/ECF.
 However, they may be served via e-mail at the e-mail address provided in their notice of appearance, and they may also be served by any other means permitted by these Rules.
 See Vt.
 LBR 2090-1(a); see, e.g., subparagraph (B) below.

 Non-Attorneys.
-The movant must serve all other parties (i.e., those non-attorneys not registered for CM/ECF) with a paper copy of the electronically filed document in accordance with the Federal Rules of Bankruptcy Procedure and these Rules, unless a non-registered, non-attorney party consents to accept service and notification by e-mail.
-Where a party gives that consent, transmission of an e-mail with the documents attached to the consenting non-registered, non-attorney party will be considered equivalent to service of a paper copy by first-class mail.
+The movant must serve all other parties (i.e., those non-attorneys not registered for CM/ECF) with a paper copy of the electronically filed document in accordance with the Bankruptcy Rules and these Rules, unless a non-registered, non-attorney party consents to accept service and notification by e-mail.
+If a party gives that consent, transmission of an e-mail with the documents attached to the consenting non-registered, non-attorney party will be considered equivalent to service of a paper copy by first-class mail.

 Certificate of Service: Requirement to File; Contents; Consequences of Non-Compliance.